 Many factors are taken into consideration when determining class assignments.
 Each spring parents/guardians are invited to offer input with the school principal about their child's learning needs.
 Please do not submit specific teacher requests, as these cannot be guaranteed and our intent is to provide the best learning situation for all students.
 The teachers, school counselor, and principal work together on the placement of students for the upcoming school year.
-Accordingly, special consideration is given to ability levels, compatibility, special needs, learning styles, and teaching styles when creating class assignments.
-While we attempt to balance the number of boys and girls in each class, at times this is not possible due to the unequal number of students of each gender per grade level.
+Accordingly, special consideration is given to student needs, compatibility, learning styles, and teaching styles when creating class assignments.
 Any questions or concerns regarding classroom assignment should be directed to the school principal.